A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: Definitions

-In plain English, before or at the $i$-th position, the number of ones must be no lesser than the number of zeros.
-In adition the total numbers of ones and zeros match.
+In plain English, before or at the $i$-th position, the number of 1s must be no lesser than the number of 0s.
+In adition the total numbers of 1s and 0s match.

-For the mathematically trained eye, property \eqref{eq:NoCross} becomes easier to spot \footnote{At least for small values of $n$ or not so small if you are a Lisp programmer.} when ones and zeros are replaced, respectively, with openning and closing parentheses.
+For the mathematically trained eye, property \eqref{eq:NoCross} becomes easier to spot \footnote{At least for small values of $n$ or not so small if you are a Lisp programmer.} when 1s and 0s are replaced, respectively, with openning and closing parentheses.
 In this case, the Dyck word contains $n$ pairs of correctly matched open and close parentheses.
 For instance, $10101010$ becomes ()()()() and $10111000$ becomes ()((())).